whatisnuclear/website/_posts/2020-01-26-offshore-power-systems.md

 I knew I liked the concept of floating nuclear power plants to fight climate change before, but I was worried about all the studies of environmental impacts that would need to be performed first.
-Now that I realize that very well funded studies have already concluded successfully, I'm even more emboldened to like and promote the idea of FNPPs for climate even more.
+Now that I realize that well-funded studies have already concluded successfully, I'm even more emboldened to like and promote the idea of FNPPs for climate.

 ## References